paolobettelini/dotfiles/README.md

 # A guide to my personal setup

-This guide contains everything I do to completly setup my distro.
+This guide contains everything I do to completely setup my distro.

 # Dashboard